tale-toul/ocp-aws/README.md

   cidr_blocks = ["0.0.0.0/0"]
 }
 ```
+This _allow-all-out_ security group is assigned to most of the EC2 instances and load balancers.

 Quite a few security groups need to be created, I followed the documentation [here](https://docs.openshift.com/container-platform/3.11/install/prerequisites.html#required-ports) and [here](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html/deploying_and_managing_openshift_3.9_on_amazon_web_services/red_hat_openshift_container_platform_prerequisites)
 To add in Terraform the same security group that is being created as a source security group the option **self = true** muste be used: